xeals/sunk/FEATURES.md

 The API details are [here](http://www.subsonic.org/pages/api.jsp).

 The aim is to match feature parity with v1.14.0, then v1.16.0.
+The minimum supported version will be v1.8.0, to take advantage of functions that organise by ID3 tags.

 ## System